morea-framework/morea-framework.github.io/src/quickstart.md

 While the setup process requires some time and effort, the benefit is that once you're done, the actual development workflow is quite straightforward:

 * Invoke the morea-run-local.sh script.
-* Edit the contents of the morea/ directory.
+* Edit the contents within the master/src/morea/ subdirectory.
 * Review your changes privately at [http://localhost:4000](http://localhost:4000).
 * When ready, invoke the morea-publish.sh script to publish your changes to the world.